 Gold Wing.).
 Helps of you store the receiver next to your

-piece for even more peace of mind.
+piece for even more piece of mind.
 Get them at Harbor

 Freight Tools or elsewhere (search the net for Driveway

 ugly, the choke malfunctions, the kill switch is nearly impossible to

 throw with gloves on and it's prone to getting dirty and more.....
 So,